The Good Soldier Schweik (1960 film): Plot summary

-The Czech survivalist Schweik (played by Heinz Rühmann) is a dog trader based in Prague.
+Schweik (played by Heinz Rühmann) is an unlucky and simple-minded but resourceful little man who makes a modest living by trading dogs in Prague.
 He gets charged for lèse-majesté and is supposed to be jailed, but when the court finds him to be dim-witted, he is instead committed to a mental asylum.
 There, the doctors examine his physical and mental status.
 When one of the physicians accuses Schweik of being a simulator, Schweik assures him that he is an officially approved imbecile.

 When World War I breaks out in 1914, Schweik is drafted into the Austro-Hungarian Army as a common soldier.
 Because he suffers from rheumatism, he is detached as a servant for Lieutenant Lukas (Ernst Stankovski).
 The latter is busy not getting transferred to the front line, so he can spend his time with gambling and with beautiful ladies.
 When Lukas loses his entire money and even his servant Schweik to a colonel in a game of cards, Schweik buys himself free with his own money and returns to Lukas.

 One day, Schweik acquires a terrier.
 Lukas is delighted, even though his cat gets mauled by the dog.
 When Lukas goes for a walk with the terrier and with a girl named Gretl (Senta Berger), they meet his commanding officer who is the dog's proper owner.
 Accused of theft, Lukas is transferred to České Budějovice.
 When he and Schweik are on their way to České Budějovice by train, Schweik pulls the emergency brake.
 Unable to pay the fine for misuse of the brake, Schweik has to leave the train at the next station Tábor and continues his journey on foot.
 He is then arrested as a deserter and is even thought to be a Russian spy.
 But because of his naivety and clumsiness he is soon released.